 Final Thoughts

-If you are ordered to participate in counseling or other treatment programs, the DVA can help you find the resources you need to get started.
+If you are ordered to participate in counseling or other treatment programs, the DV Assessment can help you find the resources you need to get started.
 However, there is always the possibility that the assessment could result in a recommendation for further treatment or evaluation if the assessor believes you pose a danger to yourself or others.